wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 locate the position of the given search key.
 Insertion operations need to shift the elements backwards if the key to be inserted is to be inserted into the middle of the element array.

-Simple as it is, there are, however, several implementational issues.
+Simple as it is, there are, however, several implementational highlights.
 First, the `intset` object implements three different element sizes, namely, 16-bit, 32-bit, and 64-bit integers.
 At any given moment, all elements must be of the same size, hence necessitating upgrade conversions between types when an element is inserted and the element cannot be represented in the current type.
 There is no downgrade, though, as an `intset` element will remain in